MadGoatHaz/blupow/HANDOVER.md

 - **Deployment**: Remember that `sudo` may be required to update the files in the Home Assistant `custom_components` directory due to file ownership.
 - Integration is designed for Renogy BluPow devices specifically
 - Comprehensive error handling ensures stability even with connection issues
-- Latest changes have resolved the NoneType coordinator data error
+- Latest changes have resolved the `NoneType` and `ImportError` issues.

 ---
 **Last Updated**: 2025-01-20
-**Status**: Active Development - Power sensor suite implemented; caching issue identified and fixed.
+**Status**: Active Development - Power sensor suite implemented; major dependency issues (caching, `bleak` imports) resolved.
 Ready for deployment and testing.